CivicTechTO/civictechto-scripts/README.md

 # CivicTechTO Scripts

-Helper scripts for CivicTechTO wrapped in a simple CLI.
+Helper scripts for CivicTechTO organizing tasks.

 We use this as a catch-all for simple scripts that help with organizing tasks.